mmmirrra/mmmirrra.github.io/_posts/2024-05-05-DataStructure-stack.markdown

 // 컴파일러, 순환 호출 관리
 - System stack for allocating and collecting memory for variables
 - Stack for managing subroutine calls
-- Calculate equations whose order of calculation is determined by priorities between operators
+- Calculation of a expression whose order of calculation is determined by priorities between operators
 - Stack to store the processing of interrupts and the point of command execution to return to
 - Compilers, Managing Recurisive Call